automateps/AutomatePS/Docs/Remove-AMUserGroupMember.md

 # Remove-AMUserGroupMember

 ## SYNOPSIS
-Removes users from an AutoMate Enterprise user group.
+Removes users from an Automate user group.

 ## SYNTAX